ArielCyber/AI_Model_Steganalysis/README.md

 # AI_Model_Steganalysis
+Code repository for the research paper "[Steganalysis of AI Models LSB Attacks](https://doi.org/10.1109/TIFS.2024.3383770)".
-Steganography and Steganalysis framework for pytorch models, submitted to IEEE Transactions on Information Forensics and Security.
+Steganography and Steganalysis framework for pytorch models.

 *!!
 Code in this repository is available for non-commercial use.
 This work is under US Provisional Patent Application No. 63/524,681*